If you are the victim of Sexual Assault, you should call 911 and Campus Security (731) 697-9765.

 If you know someone who has been the victim of sexual assault, the following are suggestions of things that you can do to help:

-1. Be supportive.
-Give the person the opportunity to express and talk about her/his feelings, fears, and reactions as she/he chooses.
+- Be supportive.
+Give the person the opportunity to express and talk about her/his feelings, fears and reactions as she/he chooses.

-3. Suggest that the individual talk with someone trained to help sexual assault victims.
-The list of on-campus and off-campus resources can be found at the end of this document.
+- Suggest that the individual talk with someone trained to help sexual assault victims.
+The list of on- campus and off-campus resources can be found at the end of this document.

 EDUCATION AND PREVENTION PROGRAMS

 Lane College believes that a well-informed community can better prevent the incidence of sexual assault.
-The Office of Student Affairs, in conjunction with the Office of the Executive Vice President, will give timely notice to the College community when an assault or attempted assault is reported on campus so that the community can take appropriate steps to prevent this type of activity in the future.
+The Division for Student Affairs, in conjunction with the Office of the Title IX Coordinator, will give timely notice to the College community when an assault or attempted assault is reported on campus so that the community can take appropriate steps to prevent this type of activity in the future.
 This notice will be given through the e2Campus Emergency Notification System, email, postings, or a combination of these communication vehicles.
 The name of the victim will not be released by the Vice President for Student Affairs in any notifications to the community members informing them of information pertaining to the offense.
 Also, such notifications will not include information that would cause the victim to be notified.
 Thus, the College will strive to balance its concerns for the privacy of victims of sexual assault with its duty to warn members of the Lane College community when serious crimes are reported.

 The College is committed to campus security that prevents or at least reduces criminal activity.
 Close attention is paid to campus lighting and building security.
 The College employs a security staff to provide surveillance including the checking for unlocked or blocked open doors.
 The College also utilizes camera surveillance systems in all of its residential facilities.
 All buildings are equipped with a burglary alarm system.
 The buildings are armed and monitored daily by an outside vendor.
 Additional information about campus security can be found in the Lane College Safety Manual and Campus Safety Pocket Guide.